Samsung/tizen-docs/docs/application/dotnet/guides/opentk/window-of-opentk.md

 as a property of `TizenGameApplication`.
 This document will describe how to use this `Window` in your OpenTK app.

 `Window` defines many events including [input event](#input-event), [window related event](#window-related-event), and [render related event](#render-related-event).
-If needed, the event handlers on those event can be added.
+You can add the event handlers of these events, if needed.

 ## Input Event